Organizational Set Up

 WEPLA Beteiligungsgesellschaft mbH is an investment company holding investments in funds that are managed by DWS Group GmbH & Co.
 KGaA (DWS).
-DWS Group is one of the world's leading asset managers with 745 billion euros (as of 30 June 2020).
+DWS Group is one of the world’s leading asset managers with 860 billion euros (as at 30 September 2023).
 Building on more than 60 years of experience and a reputation for excellence in Germany and across Europe, DWS has come to be recognized by clients globally as a trusted source for integrated investment solutions, stability and innovation across a full spectrum of investment disciplines.

 The European Energy Efficiency Fund (eeef) is a public-private partnership open to investments from institutional investors, professional investors and other well informed investors within the meaning of the Luxembourg SIF law.
 In particular targeted investors are donor agencies, governments, international financial institutions, and professional private investors.

 eeef aims to provide commercial returns to its investors.
 The returns of its shares follow a waterfall principle and allow investments into three different categories:

 C-Shares bear the highest risk (“First Loss”) and serve as a risk buffer for the more senior share categories.